 When it comes to retail know-how, it’s no exaggeration to say we lead the field.
 With over a century in the business, and numerous achievements along the way, we continue to break new ground as we always have: by looking forward.

-Today we’re a modern, fast-moving business comprising nine of the high street's best-known and most exciting fashion brands, eight online stores and an ever-growing roster of concessions and international franchise outlets spanning Europe, the Far East and Middle East.
+Today we’re a modern, fast-moving business comprising eight of the high street's best-known and most exciting fashion brands, eight online stores and an ever-growing roster of concessions and international franchise outlets spanning Europe, the Far East and Middle East.

 We employ a staggering 45,000 people and by implementing the latest retailing strategies we’re constantly developing our diverse portfolio in order to deliver a premium service to our customers.
 Little wonder our brands are the envy of the retail world.